The WNBA’s 2021 schedule will be mostly back to normal with a few quirks

 “We do have different protocols if you’re fully vaccinated versus not. … So, yeah, we highly recommend, and understand it’s a decision by each player and each staff member, but we are working to help teams provide opportunities now that the eligibility has opened up.”

 All teams will take a break from July 15 to Aug.
 11 to accommodate the Olympics.
-The hope is to hit the ground running upon return with the Commissioner’s Cup championship.
-The Cup will be a soccer-style, in-season competition with a title game and a financial prize for the winners.
+The hope is to hit the ground running upon return with the Commissioner’s Cup.
+It will be a soccer-style, in-season competition with a title game and a financial prize for the winners.
 Points will be accumulated from the first 10 games against conference opponents in the first half of the season.
-The Eastern and Western conference teams with the most points at the end of those 10 games will face each other in a title game following the Olympic break to tip off the second half of the season in mid-August.
+The Eastern Conference and Western Conference teams with the most points at the end of those 10 games will face each other in a title game following the Olympic break to tip off the second half of the season in mid-August.

 “Keeping the conversation going during that break will be an important part because, I think when we come back, we’re going to have a ton of momentum,” Engelbert said.
 “The Commissioner’s Cup final into the regular season, push to the playoffs.
 I think once you get to the Olympic break, things will run quite well and we’ll be able to really drive rivalries, household names, player performances.”

-Pausing for a month in the middle of a season isn’t an ideal scenario, but Engelbert hopes to capitalize on excitement driven by WNBA players shinning on a global stage and the United States team competing for its seventh consecutive gold medal.
+Pausing for a month in the middle of the season isn’t ideal, but Engelbert said she hopes to capitalize on excitement driven by WNBA players shining on the global stage and the U.S. team competing for its seventh consecutive gold medal.

-The league has already begun its 25th anniversary celebration with three newly released jerseys per team and a special basketball.
+The league already has begun its 25th anniversary celebration with three newly released jerseys per team and a special basketball.
 There are also plans to continue its social justice initiatives and expand digital options for watching games.
-A virtual draft is slated for Thursday at 7 p.m.
+A virtual draft is slated for 7 p.m.
+Thursday.

 The Mystics will bring back Elena Delle Donne, Natasha Cloud, Ariel Atkins, Myisha Hines-Allen, Leilani Mitchell, Kiara Leslie and Tina Charles (who was traded to Washington in 2020 but sat out last season).
-The new-look Mystics, however, will be without Alysha Clark (foot surgery), Aerial Powers (Minnesota Lynx), LaToya Sanders (retirement) and Tianna Hawkins (Atlanta Dream).
-The 2019 Finals MVP, Emma Meesseman, will be out at least through the Olympic break due to overseas commitments.
+The new-look Mystics, however, will be without Alysha Clark (foot surgery), Aerial Powers (now with the Minnesota Lynx), LaToya Sanders (retirement) and Tianna Hawkins (now with the Atlanta Dream).
+The 2019 Finals MVP, Emma Meesseman, will be out at least through the Olympic break because of overseas commitments.
 She has yet to sign a new deal, but the organization holds exclusive negotiating rights.

 5/15: Chicago, 1 p.m.